13 Event Planning Tips — The Do’s and Don’ts Straight from the Pros

 It’s not enough to know the logistics and event details; you need to ensure that everyone else does, too.
 Over-communication is always better than lack of communication.
 “For panel events, that means hosting a panel prep call to review the questions, audience, and agenda,” Stephanie said.
-She also recommends putting important information on a central internal source, “like a wiki on your company’s intranet,” where you can direct questions to.
+She also recommends putting important information on a central internal source, “like a wiki on your company’s intranet,” to which you can direct questions.

 Tip #9: Don’t send out invites too late

 Your guests’ availability is largely out of your control, but one thing you can do to encourage attendance is to stay on top of invitations and RSVP confirmations.
 “Not everyone is good at managing their schedules, so help them out by adding them to a calendar invite for the event with all of the event details, as well as sending out a reminder email a few days before the event — that way they won’t miss a beat!” said Elise Armitage, an Event Specialist at Google and blogger behind What The Fab.

 Consolidate all your key details and confirmations, whether it’s in Asana, Basecamp, or a Google spreadsheet, Elise said.
 “Having a project plan with important dates, tasks (and their respective owners and status), vendor contact info, invite lists, etc., all in one place will make life so much easier for you.”
 Additionally, having a centralized doc will help keep everyone involved on the same page.